andreatosato/Photobook/README.md

 # Photobook
-Photobook written in Minimal API with OpenTelemetry
+Photobook written in Minimal APIs with OpenTelemetry